Khabibulix/Mono-Python/2025/ProcessViz/README.md

 - Consulting a process via its PID
 - View metrics for memory, CPU usage... etc

+## Expectations at 06/11/25

+- DLL static analysis in webpage
+- Clear reading of what is going on

 ###  📅 14/10/25

 Web app is styled with CSS, vanilla CSS and I'm using JS to grab a click event on a process and display it in a new Flask route.
 The web-app looks slow to load but is working as intended.